base/base/docs/specs/experimental/op-contracts-manager.md

 [ethereum-lists/chains]: https://github.com/ethereum-lists/chains
 [Batch Inbox]: ../protocol/configurability.md#consensus-parameters

-The OP Stack Manager is a contract that deploys the L1 contracts for an OP Stack chain in a single transaction.
+The OP Contracts Manager is a contract that deploys the L1 contracts for an OP Stack chain in a single transaction.
 It provides a minimal set of user-configurable parameters to ensure that the resulting chain meets the [standard configuration] requirements.